cabify/couchrest_model_elastic/README.md

  * Adds search methods to the `Search` module.
 The results are not scoped to a *type*.
 Usage:
    `Search.autocomplete('hello')`
  * Search results are converted into their respective `CouchRest::Model::Base` instances
+ * Applies a script so that Elasticsearch will convert all User document properties ending in _at to null if they are an empty string

    ```ruby
    > User === User.search_by_email.first.source